Call for participants

 Cities are now the dominant human habitat, with more influence than ever on economies, environments and health.
 Despite progress, intractable urban health problems persist, often the unintended consequences of decisions in other sectors.
 Systems thinking offers opportunities to address such problems through a better understanding of complexity and innovative implementation of interventions in cities.

-A workshop on urban food systems and health will be held in Penang from 4-6 December, 2017 under the “Systems Thinking and Place-Based Methods for Healthier Malaysian Cities” (SCHEMA) project.
-SCHEMA is supported by the British Council’s Newton Ungku-Omar Fund and led by the United Nations University’s International Institute for Global Health and Cardiff University’s Sustainable Places Research Institute, in cooperation with local partners Universiti Kebangsaan Malaysia’s LESTARI, the Penang Institute, and Ark 22 Austrian Urban Environmental Group.
-This workshop will gather a diverse group of stakeholders to share knowledge, identify needs, and discover intersections that support collaborations for enhanced urban food systems and health.
-In working toward these goals, participants will examine key concepts from system dynamics and place-based methods and explore the use of interactive small-group activities to promote co-operative learning among a group of transdisciplinary researchers, policy-makers, urban practitioners, and members of civil society.
+To work toward healthier, more sustainable Malaysian cities, a SCHEMA workshop on promoting health through green infrastructure will be held in Kuching, Sarawak from 10-12 January, 2017.
+This workshop is supported by the British Council’s Newton Ungku-Omar Fund and led by the United Nations University’s International Institute for Global Health and Cardiff University’s Sustainable Places Research Institute, along with local partners Universiti Kebangsaan Malaysia’s LESTARI, the Penang Institute, and Ark 22 Austrian Urban Environmental Group.
+This workshop will gather a diverse group of stakeholders to share knowledge, identify needs, and discover intersections and collaborations for promoting health through green infrastructure.
+A “collaborative conceptual modelling” program will encourage participants to develop a holistic understanding of and common framework for meeting urban health challenges.

 To apply to participate in this workshop, please download the application form and return to firstname.lastname@example.org by September 30th, 2016.
 Participants must be Malaysian nationals.
 Town planners, architects, civil engineers, community leaders, decision-makers, and researchers with an interest in green infrastructure and urban health are encouraged to apply.
 Additional information is available in the workshop brochure.